mediamonks/react-size-observer/docs/defining-ranges.md

 );
 ```

+> 🤔 \
-> Why❔ Your code is most stable if `SizeObserver` always provides you with an active range.
+**Why?** Your code is most stable if `SizeObserver` always provides you with an active range.
 This is not possible if an element size is in a gap in between 2 ranges

 ##### ❌ You cannot have overlap between the ranges
 In the following example there is overlap `"x-small"` and `"medium"`: